evgeniailio/evgeniailio/README.md

 - 👋 Hi, I’m Evgenia Iliogamvrou and i have a BSc and MSc in Physics.
 - 👀 I’m interested in working in a data analysis or data science position
 - 🌱 I’m currently learning how to analyse and visualize data with the Power Bi programm.
+Also, i have started working with SQL Databases.
 I have already started my training with programming with r and using the pandas library for analysing.
 - 📫 How to reach me: eiliopatras@gmail.com